kuroneko1996/cyberlab/README.md

 * Make a new map
 * Save the map as .json
 * Run the script to convert in the internal map format

+#### How to add story triggers
+* Add a new objects layer
+* Selects a rectangular area
+* Add a custom property called text
+* The value of that property would be the displayed text

+### Plain old ascii art

 **$python util/txt2json.py**
 Converts the map in readable txt format to json format